 Work where every moment matters.

-Every day, over 30,000 Hartford HealthCare colleagues come to
+Every day, almost 30,000 Hartford HealthCare employees come to

 work with one thing in common: Pride in what we do, knowing every